Remote Work Electricity and Heating Cost

 Why the Numbers Often Surprise People

 Many people find that the extra energy cost of working from home is higher than they initially expected.
 Heating a room for eight hours a day, five days a week adds up quietly in the background.
 It can help to think of it as running a small office — because that is essentially what you are doing.
 Even modest daily costs become significant when multiplied across a full working year.
-This is worth considering when weighing up the real financial picture of remote or freelance work.
+This is worth noting when weighing up the real financial picture of remote or freelance work.

 A Few Things People Often Overlook